Alcántara Bridge

 View of the Podium Temple, a square block structure that was supported by four buttresses on its eastern side.
 Its walls rested on a podium supporting another smaller podium.
 It was embellished with marble slabs and reached by a flight of steps preserved in situ.
 The temple was built in the early 2nd century AD.

-The bath complex was built during the time of Nero.
+The bath complex was built during Nero’s reign.
 Later, at the end of the 1st century AD, part of the baths was demolished to make room for the forum.

 Detail of the mural paintings in the baths.